 To troubleshoot accessing your loan portal, please attempt to clear your internet browser cookies and cache and try again.
 Also, ensure that you are using the passcode provided to you in the most recent text message and not one from a prior message you received.

-If you notice that buttons are missing from the portal or you are experiencing issues when creating document placeholders, you may want to use a different web browser.
+If you get a blank screen when entering the portal, notice that buttons are missing from the portal or you are experiencing issues when creating document placeholders, you may want to use a different web browser.
 The portal functions best in Google Chrome.
 Visit google.com/chrome to download.
+You can also try accessing the portal from a different computer or device.

 If you suspect fraud, contact us immediately at 877-595-6256.
 We are available 24 hours a day, 7 days a week to help protect you.